Occala/netcode.notes/StickyLeaderboard/README.md

 For my setup, I decided to record entries with a name, timestamp and score.
 Limiting it to 1000 entries, people who encounter data must check it against their own, sorting it by top 1000 entries (if that many even exist)

-Newest timestamp wins if there are duplicate entries for a player when resolving incoming data (session update) or from wholesale updates (leaderboard against leaderboard delta)
+Newest timestamp wins if there are duplicate entries for a player when resolving incoming data (session update) or from wholesale updates (taking in another player's leaderboard entries, to subsequently sort into your own)

+I treated incoming checks in a queued fashion, they could be iterated over multiple frames if needed until the data was clear (to prevent slowdown from checking many entries)